Categorical Complexity: Definition of diagram computations

 \begin{remark} One could take Parts \eqref{itemlabel:def:categorical-computation:1} and \eqref{itemlabel:def:categorical-computation:2} as the definition of limit (respectively, colimit) computation.
 However, in order that our notion of categorical complexity is closer to the classical notions -- such as circuit complexity in certain relevant categories (see Section \ref{sec:circuits}), we also consider the constructivity condition; which roughly means that the limit (or colimit) computation does not forget how an object was constructed.
 It also prevents objects of exponential rank/size from being constructed; cf.~Example~\ref{ex_nonconstructiveexample}. \end{remark}

-Of course, one may not be able to obtain every object/morphism/diagram from a given set of basic morphisms $\cA$ in a category $\cC$.
-We will think of such objects/morphisms/diagrams as non-computable in $\cC$ with respect to $\cA$.
+\begin{remark} Of course, one may not be able to obtain every object, morphism or diagram from a given set of basic morphisms $\cA$ in a category $\cC$.
+We will think of such objects/morphisms/diagrams as non-computable in $\cC$ with respect to $\cA$. \end{remark}

 We now describe a basic syntax for writing down the limit or colimit computations.
 The computation is described by a set expressions, each expression in a line.
 The first kind of expression is of the form